 Women’s Rugby currently has “3,225 girls participating in high school club rugby.
 There are 11,000 women collegiate club rugby players.
 There are 347 total women’s collegiate rugby clubs.”

-As of Fall, 2016 there are 15 NCAA programs in the country for women.
+As of Spring, 2019 there are 19 NCAA programs in the country for women.

 Sacred Heart (Northeast)